Do you have a great Kafka story to share?

 We’re seeking technical sessions that offer actionable expertise that deepens the practical knowledge of our attendees—without the sales or marketing pitch.
 Discuss best practices or lessons learned, present business cases or a success story, and provide details to help attendees get under the hood of your Kafka implementation.

-Looking for input on your abstract topic or how to craft a strong submission?
-Join the #summit-office-hours channel in our Slack community at one of these two times:
+To take part, join the #summit-office-hours channel in our Slack community at one of these two times:

 Want to dive deep into Kafka’s internals, or just get a refresher on the basics of the platform?
 The Core Platform track focuses on the present and future of Kafka as a distributed messaging system.
 As the platform matures, you have to keep your eye on the leading edge and the fundamentals alike.
 This track is here to help.